 Virtus will be monitoring and evaluating the new eligibility groups over time to refine and develop the criteria.
 It reserves the right to amend or remove the eligibility criteria at any time.
-The new criteria are specific to World Intellectual Impairment Sport competition only.
+The new criteria are specific to Virtus competition only.

 Applying for athlete eligibility